Where to Stay in Boston for First-Timer Visitors

 The Verb

-Visiting Boston to catch a Red Sox baseball game or do a Fenway Park tour?
+Visiting Boston to catch a Red Sox baseball game?

-The Verb (1271 Boylston Street) is a bright and fun hotel just steps away from the iconic stadium.
+Conveniently located, The Verb (1271 Boylston Street) is a bright and fun hotel just steps away from the iconic ballpark.

 Some rooms have city views and there is an outdoor swimming pool for all the family to use.